xtzhang1122/Artificial-Intelligence/README.md

-# ROB311-Artificial-Intelligence
+# Artificial-Intelligence

-This repo contains 3 programming projects for ROB311 Artificial Intelligence.
+This repo contains 3 programming projects for Artificial Intelligence.
 Topics covered in each project are listed below:

 ## Project 1
 - Breath First Search